 Recognise That You’re Procrastinating.

 As with everything in life, the first step in being able to ‘fix’ something is to notice that you’re actually doing it.
-I highly recommend the Mind Tools Procrastination Test to find out where you are on the scale of procrastination – Are you a true procrastinator, a mild procrastinator, or not a procrastinator at all (congratulations – lucky you!)?
+Find out where you are on the procrastination scale – Are you a true procrastinator, a mild procrastinator, or not a procrastinator at all (congratulations – lucky you!)?